depillis/T1DREU2020/2020REU_final_files/Subteam1-MCMC&PSO/Lotka_Volterra/MCMC/DRAM_tutorial/finalResults&Workspaces/figures/README.txt

 	- overlaid_param_pdfs.fig/overlaid_params_pdfs.png: Plots of PDFs of each parameter from both Metropolis and DRAM parameterizations

-2) error_data_files
-	- dram_mcmc_MSE.csv: contains the MSE score of the DRAM parameterization.
-MSE tells us how close our predictions captures the data.

-	- mh_mcmc_MSE.csv: contains the MSE score the Metropolis parameterization.
-MSE tells us how close our predictions captures the data.

-3) final_dram: final figures from the DRAM parameterization
+2) final_dram: final figures from the DRAM parameterization
 	- final_dram_burninchain.fig: trace plot of of the burn-in chain for each parameter

 	- final_dram_chain.fig: trace plot of the sampling chain for each parameter